sketch-hq/SketchAPI/docs-website/pages/plugins-publish-plugin.md

 The same goes for any persistent data that your plugin maintains.
 Any unsaved information should be written to disk when `Shutdown` is called.

 Do not include code in the `Startup` handler that could be run later.

-### Troubleshooting

-So you've followed all the steps, and your plugin is still not updating?
-Try these:

-- Remove the `PluginsWarehouse` folder that lives in `~/Library/Application Support/com.bohemiancoding.sketch3/`.
-This is where we cache plugin downloads, and if you've been testing different versions of your appcast, you probably have some old stuff there that's worth cleaning.
-- Make sure the `manifest.json` in your downloaded ZIP has a version number that matches the one in your appcast.
-If the appcast says the ZIP contains v1.2, but the actual ZIP says it's v1.1, the installation will not work.